Minneapolis police chief said he contemplated his future during fallout from neighborhood shooting

 Minneapolis Police Chief Brian O’Hara walks away from the lectern after a news conference at Minneapolis Police Department's Fifth Precinct station in Minneapolis on Friday, Oct.
 25, 2024.
 It was called after a man was shot by his neighbor after police allegedly did not act on his multiple harassment reports.
 (Ayrton Breckenridge/The Minnesota Star Tribune)

-In an interview, O’Hara flatly denied penning a resignation letter.
-But he admitted to contemplating his future during what he described as a ‘disheartening situation.’
-He felt uncertainty about whether he might get fired or be forced out as pressure mounted ahead of a contentious City Council meeting on Halloween.
+He said he felt uncertainty about whether he might be fired or forced out as pressure mounted in the days before a contentious City Council meeting on Oct.
+31.

 “That could happen at any time,” he told the Star Tribune this week.
 “I’m human.
-I have a wife and I have a family; I’ve got to think about them. ”
+I have a wife, and I have a family; I’ve got to think about them. ”

-“I have absolutely no intention of turning my back on the men and women of this department or the people in this community,” he added.
+“I have absolutely no intention of turning my back on the men and women of this department or the people in this community,” he said.
 “But I know that’s not always necessarily going to be my choice.”

-Earlier this month, Edgar Barrientos-Quintana’s murder conviction was vacated and he was freed from prison after serving 16 years of a life sentence after Attorney General Keith Ellison’s Conviction Review Unit blamed Minneapolis police, along with prosecutors and the defense, for a “confluence of errors” that led to a wrongful conviction.
-Christopher Gaiters, one of the investigators on the case is a high-ranking MPD officer, serving as assistant chief of community trust.
+In addition, Edgar Barrientos-Quintana’s murder conviction was vacated this month, and he was freed from prison after serving 16 years of a life sentence.
+Attorney General Keith Ellison’s Conviction Review Unit blamed Minneapolis police, along with prosecutors and the defense, for a “confluence of errors” that led to a wrongful conviction.

 Dueling frustrations